talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="searchCouponsAdvancedWithoutTotalCount"></a>
 # **searchCouponsAdvancedWithoutTotalCount**
-> InlineResponse2005 searchCouponsAdvancedWithoutTotalCount(applicationId, campaignId, body, pageSize, skip, sort, value, createdBefore, createdAfter, valid, usable, referralId, recipientIntegrationId, exactMatch, batchId)
+> InlineResponse2005 searchCouponsAdvancedWithoutTotalCount(applicationId, campaignId, requestBody, pageSize, skip, sort, value, createdBefore, createdAfter, valid, usable, referralId, recipientIntegrationId, exactMatch, batchId)

-Get a list of the coupons that match the given attributes
+List coupons that match the given attributes

-Gets a list of all the coupons with attributes matching the query criteria
+List of all the coupons with attributes matching the query criteria.

 ### Example
 ```java